TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Strength: Quantifies severity

-Tongue diagnosis approach:
+Tongue analysis approach:

 - Observes: Red tongue, yellow coating

-- Result: Heat and inflammation (qualitative)
+- TCM pattern: Heat signs (qualitative)

-- Limitation: Cannot quantify or locate inflammation
+- Limitation: Cannot quantify inflammation or locate the cause

 Detecting Hormonal Imbalance